Hassiummm/Hassiummm/README.md

 I'm glad you visit here ^ _ ^

-What does "Hassiummm" mean?
-Hint: hassium is a chemical element with atomic number 108.
+What does "Hassiummm" mean? hint: hassium is a chemical element

 What is "costudy"?
 Think about the dual: co-study, not studying at all...